 As before, type “task scheduler” into the Start menu and open it.
 Click on “Task Scheduler Library” in the left-side menu.
 Then choose “Microsoft,” “Windows,” and “MemoryDiagnostic.”

-Just as in many of the other methods, you must close the Task Scheduler window and restart your computer before checking to see if you have resolved the problem.
+Like in many other methods, you must close the Task Scheduler window and restart your computer before checking to see if you have resolved the problem.

-If you are still having trouble with the System and Compressed Memory using too much memory, continue to the next method.
+If you still have trouble with the System and Compressed Memory using too much memory, continue with the following method.

 Disable the Speech Runtime Executable Process